prprprus/viola/README.md

+# viola

-viola is a WSGI server that Single-threaded, non-blocking I/O based on event-driven model and has no dependencies other than the Python Standard Library.
+viola is a WSGI server.
+Single-thread, non-blocking I/O based on event-driven model and has no dependencies other than the Python Standard Library.
 Usually used with Nginx.

 # httpserver.py
 1. 建立服务端 socket